dataGriff/StreamingDemo/Griffless/Instructions/06_CreateStreamToLake/CreateStreamToLake.md

 ![Fruit Stream Analytic Add Input](Images/FruitStreamAddInput.PNG)

-ii.Set the input alias to be fruitstream, use the frtuiehub you created and ensure the format is set to JSON.
+ii.Set the input alias to be fruitstream, use the fruitehub you created and ensure the format is set to JSON.
 Set the rest as below..

 ![Fruit Stream Analytic Add Input Detail](Images/FruitStreamAddInputDetail.PNG)